evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 375mm, and the rear discs are 341mm.
+The front discs are 375 mm, and the rear discs are 341 mm.

 ### Regenerative Braking